lamps-wg/cmcbis/draft-mandel-lamps-rfc5272bis.md

  -- Inform follow on servers that one or more controls have already been -- processed

- id-cmc-controlProcessed OBJECT IDENTIFIER ::= {id-cmc 32}
+ id-cmc-controlProcessed OBJECT IDENTIFIER ::= { id-cmc 32 }

  ControlsProcessed ::= SEQUENCE {
      bodyList              SEQUENCE SIZE(1..MAX) OF BodyPartReference